An Introduction to Geometric Topology: Geometrisation

 We can use this building block to construct hyperbolic structures.

-\begin{cor} If $\chi(S_{g,b,p})<0$ then $S_{g,b,p}$ admits a complete hyperbolic metric with $b$ geodesic boundary components of arbitrary length. \end{cor} \begin{proof} Decompose $S_{g,b,p}$ in pair-of-pants, assign an arbitrary length to all the closed curves of the decomposition (the 6 red curves shown in Fig.~\ref{surface:fig}) and give each pair-of-pants the hyperbolic metric determined by the three assigned boundary lengths.
-Everything glues to a hyperbolic metric for $S_{g,b,p}$ thanks to Proposition \ref{geodesic:glue:prop}. \end{proof}
+\begin{cor} If $\chi(S_{g,b,p})<0$ then $S_{g,b,p}$ admits a complete hyperbolic metric with $b$ geodesic boundary components of arbitrary length. \end{cor} \begin{proof} Decompose $S_{g,b,p}$ in pair-of-pants, assign an arbitrary length to all the closed curves of the decomposition (the 6 \iftoggle{BW}{grey}{red} curves shown in Figure \ref{surface:fig}) and give each pair-of-pants the hyperbolic metric determined by the three assigned boundary lengths.
+Everything glues to a complete hyperbolic metric for $S_{g,b,p}$ thanks to Proposition \ref{geodesic:glue:prop}. \end{proof}

 Can we geometrise the few orientable surfaces with $\chi \geqslant 0$?
 Yes, but since there are no cusps in the elliptic and flat geometries we do not consider surfaces with punctures.
 The compact orientable surfaces with $\chi >0$ are the sphere and the disc, and they all have an elliptic metric with geodesic boundary (represent the disc as a hemisphere).
 Those with $\chi = 0$ are the torus and the annulus, and they admit flat metrics with geodesic boundary.